Top 12 Things to do in Durban

 - Good to know: The attraction opens daily from 9:30 to 16:30.
 You will have to pay a nominal entry fee of USD 2 or less (depending on your age group).

-Boasting an intriguing cultural mix, laid-back atmosphere and enough to keep even the most active of travellers satisfied, finding things to do in Durban is never a problem.
+Boasting an intriguing cultural mix, laid-back atmosphere and enough to keep even the most active of travelers satisfied, finding things to do in Durban on your trip to South Africa is never a problem.
 The only problem might be finding the time to do everything you want!